-Nicole has led nonprofit organizations for the past 24 years.
-In collaboration with the Board of Directors, Nicole is excited about leading the growth of SFWS and achieving its compassionate and important mission to the fullest!
+Nicole Rogers – Executive Director: Nicole has led nonprofit organizations for the past 24 years.
+In collaboration with the Board of Directors, Nicole is grateful to be leading the growth of SFWS and achieving its compassionate and important mission to the fullest.
 Although this is her first animal sanctuary, Nicole finds herself serving a cause that is dear to her heart, animal welfare, joyously.
-Nicole has a Masters’ degree in International Public Health from Tulane University and has worked in Africa, Bangladesh, and the U.S. In her role as Executive Director for SFWS, Nicole is passionate about bringing her diverse nonprofit leadership knowledge and experience to SFWS.
+Nicole has a Masters’ degree in International Public Health from Tulane University and has worked in Africa, Bangladesh, and the U.S. In her role as Executive Director for SFWS, Nicole is passionate about leveraging her diverse nonprofit leadership background to grow the organization beyond its wildest dreams!

 Sabrina Chapin, Animal Keeper: From a young age Sabrina had the little girl fantasy about taking care of animals.
 At first, she wanted to be a veterinarian, but soon found that what she really wanted was to be active in the daily lives of the animals.
 While attending Delaware Valley University, Sabrina was able to fulfill some of that desire by interning at Elmwood Park Zoo with the animal care and education teams.
 After graduating with a Bachelor’s Degree in Zoo Science and a minor in mathematics, she went on to intern at Tigers for Tomorrow where she learned more about conservation and animal welfare.
 As a member of the SFWS team, Sabrina plans to continue bettering the lives and welfare of animals.
 In addition to her passion for animals, she likes to play chess, seek outdoor adventures, and travel around the world.